divyanshu-png/HTMLtutorial-practice/README.md

 # HTMLtutorial-practice
-This is my first repository
+This is my first Git repository.
+I am a CSE Undergraduate student at GGSIPU.
+Author:  Divyanshu Singh